“The Oak Cottage” or “Oak Cottage”, on The Green

 Charlie and Ethel Ingram rented The Oak Cottage from around 1921.
 Before that they had lived at Cinder Hill.
 They were pillars of the village community for the next forty years.
 Charlie was (again) a cricket ball maker but – as is described in “We Had Everything …” he had to turn his hand to odd jobs, including grave digging, to make ends meet.
 For many years he was the Verger and Doris Ingram remembers he was famous for winning virtually every prize for vegetables at the Produce Association Shows.
 Many more details of the day-to-day life in The Oak Cottage are given in “We Had Everything …”.

 Several changes to The Oak Cottage and its environs took place while the Ingrams lived there.
 At some point, probably when gas was installed in the cottage, primarily for a gas cooker but also for gas lighting in the sitting room, the copper in the corner to the left of the kitchen window was abandoned.
 The copper was being used to do all the washing and to provide bathwater in the 1920s and 1930s.
 The copper itself was still in place in 1964 but the chimney which must have been there (the fourth chimney!) had long been taken down.
 There were three other major changes between 1921 and 1964.
 Firstly, around 1930, Mr Boakes, a local builder helped by his son Dusty Boakes, filled in the pond which surrounded the Cottage on the east and south corner of the dwelling.
-Secondly, in front of the outdoor earth privy, some six yards from the back door of the cottage, a water closet was installed.
+Secondly, in the front of the outdoor earth privy, some six yards from the back door of the cottage, a water closet was installed.
 Charlie Ingram said to the Rowleys, the new owners in 1964, that this addition to the facilities was only added in the 1950s.
 Thirdly, one of the cottage’s two remaining chimneys was taken down, probably in the late 1940s.
 It was a large chimney on the southern side in the dining room.
 And finally, in the late 1940s/early 1950s, the four distinctive arched windows at the front of the house were replaced – by the Hall Place Estate – by iron framed Crittall windows, with plum coloured paint.
-There was one last change just before the Ingrams left.
 It seems likely that villagers in The Oak Cottage had the right to graze geese and probably sheep, pigs and goats on the Green until the 1920s and 1930s but, unfortunately, all the Deeds for the cottage and many of the houses in Leigh were destroyed in the Second World War’s London bombing of the I & R Morley offices in the City or in Hall Place’s solicitor’s office (Biddle and Son).
 So the owners of The Oak Cottage can find no legal proof of their grazing rights.

 By the 1950s, the Hall Place Estate was finding it difficult to keep the houses that they owned in a state of reasonable repair.
 Alfred Houghton, the Estate’s Agent, talked about it in later years, explaining that the rents were so low that the Estate found it difficult to do more than vital repairs, even though people’s expectations had dramatically changed between 1930 and 1950.
 The temporary ‘pre-fab’ homes down The Green Lane had central heating; hot and cold water; WCs and refrigerators.
 Few of the Estate houses had any of these; and certainly The Oak Cottage had none of them.
 Its ground floor was very old bricks laid on sand; its downstairs brick walls let in damp which permeated through to wooden wainscoting which stayed up only because of many layers of paint.
 The roof leaked and it had only one cold tap which was above an old stone sink in front of the window in the kitchen, next to the copper.